sahooarnav2007-gif/b/README.md

 ## Known gaps — be upfront about these before judges find them

-1. **Packet-level features not implemented.** The PS explicitly wants TTL variance, TCP window size, IP fragment flags, retransmission counts — these require raw PCAP parsing (Scapy/PyShark), and the CICIDS CSV export we have is flow-level only.
-Scapy is installed and the plan is `packet_features.py` (Phase 3 below).
+1. **Packet-level features: DONE (basic)** — `packet_features.py` derives TTL
+   variance, TCP window sizes, IP fragment flags, retransmission rate, SYN-only flood rate from a raw PCAP (verified on a synthetic capture and wired into the same forecasters).
+Not yet exercised on a real CICIDS2017 PCAP (limited bandwidth/large files) — the heuristic stage labels are simple rules, of interest mainly for label-less demo inputs.
-2. **Upload-and-forecast demo app: DONE** — see `app.py` (Streamlit, offline, accepts raw CICIDS flow CSVs or pre-featurized window CSVs, runs the saved RF/LSTM via `infer.py`).
-PCAP upload arrives with Phase 3.
+2. **Upload-and-forecast demo app: DONE** — see `app.py` (Streamlit, offline, accepts raw CICIDS flow CSVs, pre-featurized window CSVs, and the CSV output of `packet_features.py`, runs the saved RF/LSTM via `infer.py`).
 3. **Transformer/GNN not attempted** — PS lists LSTM/Transformer/GNN as
    options, LSTM satisfies the requirement, this isn't a gap, just noting we picked one valid option rather than doing all three.